The Narcissist’s Reaction to Deficient Narcissistic Supply

 He withdraws from his painful existence, where others fail to appreciate his greatness, special skills and talents, potential, or achievements.
 The narcissist thus ceases to bestow himself upon a cruel universe, punishing it for its shortcomings, its inability to realise how unique he is.

 When narcissism thus fails as a defense mechanism, the narcissist develops paranoid delusions: self-directed confabulations which place him at the center of others' allegedly malign attention.
 The narcissist becomes his own audience and self-sufficient as his own, sometimes exclusive, source of narcissistic supply.

-The narcissist goes into a schizoid mode: he isolates himself, a hermit in the kingdom of his hurt.
+The narcissist goes into a schizoid mode (narcissistic or schizoid withdrawal): he isolates himself, a hermit in the kingdom of his hurt.
 He minimises his social interactions and uses "messengers" to communicate with the outside.
 Devoid of energy, the narcissist can no longer pretend to succumb to social conventions.
 His former compliance gives way to open withdrawal (a rebellion of sorts).
 Smiles are transformed to frowns, courtesy becomes rudeness, emphasised etiquette used as a weapon, an outlet of aggression, an act of violence.

 The narcissist, blinded by pain, seeks to restore his balance, to take another sip of the narcissistic nectar.
 In this quest, the narcissist turns both to and upon those nearest to him.
 His real attitude emerges: for him, his nearest and dearest are nothing are but tools, one-dimensional instruments of gratification, Sources of Supply or pimps of such supply, catering to his narcissistic lusts.